Honeycomb Tessellations and Graded Permutohedral Blades: Graduated functions of blades

 \begin{prop} The set

-is linearly independent. \end{prop} \begin{proof} By Proposition $12$ of \cite{EarlyCanonicalBasis}, the set of characteristic functions of plates $\lbrack\lbrack S_1,\ldots, S_k\rbrack\rbrack$ labeled by ordered set partitions is linearly independent; it follows that the set of functions $\lbrack (S_1,\ldots, S_k)\rbrack$, which are cyclic sums over block rotations of plates, is linearly independent as well, since each plate occurs in precisely one of the cyclic rotations of a unique standard ordered set partition. \end{proof}
+is linearly independent. \end{prop} \begin{proof} Following Proposition $12$ of \cite{EarlyCanonicalBasis}, noting that the duals of the cones $\lbrack\lbrack S_1,\ldots, S_k\rbrack\rbrack$ labeled by ordered set partitions are faces of Weyl chambers and therefore have disjoint interiors, using the involutive property for the duality valuation $\star$ on convex cones, it follows that the set of functions $\lbrack (S_1,\ldots, S_k)\rbrack$, which are cyclic sums over block rotations of plates, is linearly independent as well, since each plate occurs in precisely one of the cyclic rotations of a unique standard ordered set partition. \end{proof}